Phil Judd: Split Enz reunite without Judd

 Judd has been reported as feeling bitter about not being invited to join Split Enz on their 2006 reunion tour.
 In an interview on community radio program Living in the Land of Oz, Judd said that Neil Finn wanted him to "get up and do two or three songs or at least be involved somehow" but this did not happen at either of the Melbourne concerts.
 On stage with the Enz in 2006, Tim Finn claimed that his relationship with Judd is "complicated".

 Around the time of the Enz tour, Judd and Tim Finn had decided to get together with former Enz violinist Miles Golding for a few recording sessions dubbed 3 of a Kind.
 With the success of the Finn Brothers' latest album and the resurgence of interest in Split Enz, Tim Finn was offered a chance to release another solo album through EMI and took it.
 This left no time for any side projects and the project has not come to fruition.

-Mr Phudd
+Solo work since 2006

+In 2006, Judd worked with Australian band Pinky Tuscadero, producing their EP Look Your Best.

+He has released seven solo albums in the 21st century, as well as a collaboration with Roger Grierson as the UNthinkables.

+Visual art

-Judd sells copies of Mr Phudd and His Novelty Act through his website.
-Some fans have likened it to his work from his days with Split Enz.
-Judd is also a visual artist and his surrealistic portrayal of Split Enz for the band's 1975 Mental Notes album won a music industry award for best cover design.
+Judd is also a highly skilled painter and his surrealistic portrayal of Split Enz for the band's 1975 Mental Notes album won a music industry award for best cover design.
 He has continued to paint over the years and has work in the National Gallery of Victoria.

-In 2006, Phil worked with Australian band Pinky Tuscadero, producing their EP Look Your Best.

-His album Love is a Moron was released in December 2008.